aoc/year2020/

 8//!
 There are 18 different adjectives, for example shiny, bright, dark.
 Taking only the first two

-9//! letters in enough to discriminate.
-For example the hash value for "shiny" is:
+9//! letters is enough to discriminate.
+For example, the hash value for "shiny" is:

 10//!